 - Instead, rephrase it to “What do you think about what you saw today?”
 (This helps students transfer abstract feelings to concrete thoughts and keeps it open to a wide range of possible answers.)

 5. Redirect when necessary.
-While abandoning your plan when youth are engaged in great group discussion is important, stay keenly aware of the tone of the conversation and redirect if the group wanders into unhelpful territory.
+While abandoning your plan when youth are engaged in great group discussion is important, stay keenly aware of the tone of the conversation and redirect if your small group wanders into unhelpful territory.
 As the facilitator, you should pull the conversation back by gently jumping in (trying not to interrupt but waiting for a break) and reframing the conversation.

 7. Don’t force conclusions or answers.
 There is a time to teach and a time to listen.
 Before you or your fellow leaders jump in with the right answer, let students grapple with hard questions on their own.
 Injecting your answers into discussion will silence productive conversation.

 8. Show respect.
 Set boundaries for listening to one another.
 For some groups (especially junior high students), it is a good idea to have an object represent which person has the floor.
 For example, a stuffed toy can be passed as people share.
 If you do not have the toy, you are not talking; rather, you are listening to the person with the toy.
+If you’re dealing with a disruptive student, check out this video for how to deal with a disruptive student at small group.

 9. Dig deeper.
 Listen for underlying beliefs/opinions/feelings and help bring them out.
-Give permission for questions to be discussed.
+Give permission for small group discussion questions to be discussed.
 Help students go a bit deeper by asking, “What are some reasons for that?” or “Can you explain why?”
 Repeat answers.
 Turn conversation towards others: “Did anyone else see/notice that?” or “What do all of you think?”

 10. Follow up with students.
 After the discussion is over, don’t miss your opportunity to follow up with students about what they said.
 Ask a student if he still has questions.
 Invite further conversation.
 Tell a student that you appreciated what she said.
-Small group discussion can lead to incredible one-on-one conversations.
+Small group discussions can lead to incredible one-on-one conversations.

 Sam Townsend helps write training, programming and marketing materials for YouthWorks mission trips.
 When he isn’t hanging around teenagers at church or digging into seminary homework, he is generally looking for a good conversation and a hole-in-the-wall restaurant to have it in.
 Sam still considers his first couple summers working for YouthWorks in Virginia and Pennsylvania communities some of the most transformative times of his life.